 Don't forget Google Scholar will link you through to most (no promises of all!) of the UCB campus' restricted access databases.
 Additionally, Google Scholar will link to some working papers available from

-but if you have a hot topic, be sure to also check bePress and LSN individually.
+but if you have a hot topic, be sure to check bePress and LSN individually.

-If your author is not solely a legal scholar, you can locate articles using one of the
+Note: If your author is not solely a legal scholar, you can locate articles from other scholarly disciplines using one of the

 - Main Campus Library databases, e.g., Academic Search Complete.
 The Main Campus subscribes to almost 250 article databases, so you should spend some time perusing the collections (by subject or type).

 Some authors advance their central thesis very little from one article to the next.
-Your journal should develop standards for when an author's contribution is deemed significant enough.
-This can be a tricky determination, since authors develop an expertise in a particular area of law and thus will usually have written many articles ‘kind of' on topic.
-Generally, look for are whether whole sections of the article you are considering publishing appear to be lifted from previous articles, and identifying the new contribution (i.e. a new case is discussed).
+Your journal should develop standards for when an author's new contribution is deemed significant enough.
+This can be a tricky determination, since authors develop an expertise in a particular area of law and thus will usually have written many articles more or less on topic.
+Generally, look for whether whole sections of the article you are considering for publication appear to have been lifted from previous articles.
+Look, too, for evidence of new contributions (e.g., discussion of a new case).

 WestlawNext KeyCite Alert will notify you by email when a case or statute that you are following has been affected by a later court decision, or discussed in a new law review article.
 LexisAdvance Shepards also offers email alerts.